NU Public Interest Program

 Q. What would my role be as a NUPIP Fellow?

 A. NUPIP Fellows contribute to meaningful social change through the work of their host organization.
 Fellows may work in a range of issues areas and types of positions.
-In addition to their placements, Fellows participate in regular professional development seminars and meet periodically with a professional mentor.
+In addition to their placements, Fellows participate in biweekly professional development seminars and meet at least quarterly with a professional mentor.
 NUPIP Fellows are expected to be active members of the NUPIP community, and are encouraged to stay involved with the program, helping their peers, NUPIP alumni, community partners and NUPIP staff develop a strong ongoing NUPIP community dedicated to making positive change in the world.

 Q. What are the professional development seminars like?